 C. Document an ongoing community program to incorporate a significant number of native trees, native shrubs, native herbaceous plants, and/or cultivars of native species in public or large-scale private landscaping.

 As mentioned in the Basic Requirements, the Department continues to implement a variety of projects to enhance, restore and expand habitat for birds, fish and wildlife.
 Many of these projects promote effective community forest management through invasive species management and native tree/shrub planting in a variety of ecosystems as well as reforestation.
-As noted above, the Department has received a USEPA GLRI and USFS grant funding.
-In 2016, over 65 acres of land were managed for invasive species and 390 trees were planted under these projects.
-In 2017, invasive species management continued within the Ozaukee County Park System, continuing efforts in some of the same areas as well as new areas working on a cumulative 200 acres of land.
-In addition, 5,170 native tree seedlings and 254 medium-large native trees were planted throughout the Project Areas under these grants in 2017.
-Some of the locally native species being planted include northern white cedar, yellow birch, American tamarack, quaking aspen, serviceberry, red maple, silver maple, American hornbeam, hackberry, bur oak, swamp white oak, white oak, American elderberry and cranberry viburnum.
+In 2018 alone, the Department, with the assistance of conservation corps teams, private contractors and volunteers planted 629 large trees and 9,838 tree seedlings within the Ozaukee County Park System and Department-managed natural areas.
+Some of the locally native species being planted include northern white cedar, yellow birch, American tamarack, quaking aspen, shagbark hickory, serviceberry, red maple, silver maple, American hornbeam, hackberry, red oak, bur oak, swamp white oak, white oak, chinquapin oak, American Witch-hazel and American elderberry.

 Limiting or Removing Threats to Birds